 If radical negation ends up putting the system into an entropic state, a negative feedback loop that closes off the system to the outside, then the same destination is reached in the opposite direction with everything that the rainbow flag represents.
 Rainbows, as we all know, happen when light passes through water particles in the air.
 It is the additive color model being exposed, the Apollonian white light being broken apart into its accidents.
 Ultimately all are subsumed into the same substance, negating each other in a blob of queerness and validity in which whiteness ultimately prevails.
 Difference is only preserved on a liberal universalist plane of equality and inclusion.
 This is what would fall under the category of overly-accelerated queerness.

 The rampantly affirmative queerness of liberal and radlib queer theory and culture (“everyone is valid”) is ultimately how these milieus end up placing trans women back at the lowest tiers of their own subsets of society.
 If everyone is valid in their identities, everyone is in all other respects equal, and in all other respects trans women remain the most marginalized.
-Without de-legitimizing the identities of these people: It is flat-out absurd and transmisogynistic to assert that non-binary cis-performing people, asexual people, heterosexual trans women, or heterosexual (or even queer) trans men, are all on the same level as queer trans women0.
+Without de-legitimizing the identities of these people: It is flat-out absurd and transmisogynistic to assert that non-binary cis-performing people, asexual people, heterosexual trans women, or heterosexual (or even queer) trans men, are all on the same level as queer trans women2 (and that’s without including the blinding Apollonian rainbow of fake MOGAI identities).
 Nevertheless, this is the consequence of hyper-validating queer politics; patriarchy et. al. is preserved, the system recedes back into decay by rejecting difference in the act of reterritorializing it.